 Natriuretic Peptides

-Measurement of BNP and NT-proBNP also aids in HF diagnosis and helps to identify patients who require further assessment.
-Lower values of natriuretic peptides exclude HF, whereas elevated natriuretic peptide values support an HF diagnosis, although natriuretic peptides may be elevated in a number of cardiac and noncardiac conditions. , Natriuretic peptide levels may be reduced in individuals with obesity or in individuals of African or African-Caribbean descent.
+Measurement of natriuretic peptides also aids in HF diagnosis and helps to identify patients who require further assessment.
+Lower natriuretic peptide values exclude HF, whereas elevated natriuretic peptide values support an HF diagnosis, although natriuretic peptides may be elevated in a number of cardiac and noncardiac conditions. , Natriuretic peptide levels may be reduced in individuals with obesity or in individuals of African or African-Caribbean descent.
 Levels may also be reduced in those taking diuretics, angiotensin-converting enzyme inhibitors, beta blockers, angiotensin II receptor blockers, or mineralocorticoid receptor antagonists.

 Although BNP levels are commonly used in HF evaluation, there is substantial diversity in BNP assays, and reference materials to calibrate BNP assays are lacking.
-Furthermore, the biology of the natriuretic peptides is complex, which results in variation between patients.
-Therefore, the American Association for Clinical Chemistry suggests using age- and sex-specific reference and clinical decision limits and interpreting results in context.
+Furthermore, the biology of natriuretic peptides is complex, which results in variation between patients.
+Therefore, the Association for Diagnostics and Laboratory Medicine suggests using age- and sex-specific reference and clinical decision limits and interpreting results in context.
 Repeat tests should be performed using the same assay and laboratory to ensure consistency.

 Cardiac Troponins

-Cardiac troponins I or T can also be tested in patients who present with suspected chronic ambulatory or acutely decompensated HF.
-In addition to acute coronary syndrome, troponins may indicate cardiac ischemia and myocyte damage related to HF.
+Cardiac troponin T can also be tested in patients who present with suspected chronic ambulatory or acutely decompensated HF.

 Prognosis